Giorgia Meloni: Foreign issues

+Energy policy

+In March 2026, Meloni called for an urgent suspension of the EU Emissions Trading System (ETS, which sets a limit on greenhouse gas emissions from key sectors, incentivising reductions through carbon pricing and trading of emission allowances), for electricity production, citing the need to lower soaring energy prices triggered by the crisis in the Middle East.

+On 18 March 2026, Meloni and nine other EU member state leaders requested a review of the EU Emissions Trading System (ETS) in a joint letter to European authorities.
+In the letter, the heads of state and government called for an extension of free emissions allowances beyond 2034, along with a more gradual phase-out of free quotas starting in 2028, citing the need to support European industry.

+Her stance on global warming has been called (by Politico) "a delicate tightrope", as her movement has traditionally criticised concern over global warming as "elitist and against the people", and she herself has denounced "ultra-ecological fanaticism" as a threat to the economy.
+At the same time extreme heat during the summer of 2022 is estimated to have killed 18,000 Italians, and a February March 2023 Eurobarometer poll found 75% of Italians thought her government "hasn’t done enough" to counter climate-related phenomena.

 COVID-19 pandemic and vaccines

 Meloni has exhibited support for vaccine hesitancy, such as not vaccinating her daughter during the COVID-19 pandemic in Italy because "it's not a religion".
 She has been criticised due to her statements on vaccines and COVID-19, stating the probability of someone aged 0–19 dying from COVID-19 was the same as being struck by lightning.
 After her party won the 2022 Italian general election, they pledged to review the positions taken by the Italian government during the COVID-19 pandemic and end the COVID-19 vaccine mandate in place for health care workers.